danielkopp4/ESANN2025Appendix/README.md

 | OrdinalEncoder:race       | 0.580292                | 0.5                            | 0.5                      | 0.580292                |
 | OneHot:race        | 0.584902                | 0.5                            | 0.5                      | 0.580441                |

+#### Analysis

+The $R$ values in the first grid give an idea of how much education dominates race.
+We would expect that the value of $R$ be very high as income is far more dependent on education than race.
+We see from the results that the $R$ values when education is encoded ordinally is significantly reduced compared to when its encoded using target continuous or one-hot encoding.
+We also notice that the balanced accuracy collapses to 50%.
+There is a clear effect of ordinal encoding making the input space harder to learn for the neural network.

 ### Neural Net - Feature Sets

+$f_1 =$ [race, gender, workclass]
+$f_2 =$ [marital-status, age, occupation]

 |                | OneHot:f1 | TargetContinuous:f1 | OrdinalEncoder:f1 |
 |----------------|------------------|------------------|-------------------|